dczmer/davelab/_zsh_configuration/02_prompt.md

 The traditional way of defining styles and colors in the terminal is to use [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code).

-So if you wanted to print "HELLO" in green, bold text, with underline, you'd write something like:
+So if you wanted to print "HELLO" in <span style="color: #39ba5a">green</span>, bold text, with underline, you'd write something like:

 ```zsh
 echo "\033[32;1;4mHELLO\033[0m"